Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Discussion

 \section{Discussion}

-This study provides a large-scale empirical analysis of blockchain software projects using GitHub issue mining and BERTopic modeling.
-Analysis identifies the most common issue topics in blockchain projects and shows that \textit{Development \& Maintenance} and \textit{Wallet}-related issues are most prominent.
-The dominance and prolonged resolution of wallet issues reflect their inherent complexity.
-This signals a pressing need for specialized tools, standard frameworks, and secure design practices tailored to wallet functionalities.
+This study provides a large-scale empirical analysis of open-source blockchain software projects using GitHub issue mining and BERTopic modeling.
+Findings show that \textit{Development \& Maintenance} and \textit{Wallet}-related issues dominate, with nearly half being blockchain-specific.
+Resolution time analysis reveals that \textit{Security} and \textit{Wallet} issues take the longest to resolve, making them particularly resource-demanding.
+Trend analysis further indicates that issue frequency grew during the rise of Ethereum and dApps after 2016 but started declining after 2022.

-Despite longer resolution times for \textit{Wallet} and \textit{Security} issues, around 80\% of issues are resolved within a month, indicating that most are relatively manageable.
-This suggests practitioners should allocate resources based on issue complexity, while researchers have an opportunity to develop blockchain-specific tools to address more demanding issues.

-Trend analysis shows that the issue frequency rose after 2016 with Ethereum and dApps, then declined after 2022. \textit{Wallet} issues remained prominent, with persistent \textit{UI} and \textit{Infrastructure} concerns.
-These trends show how platform evolution shapes development, urging practitioners to adapt and researchers to pursue longitudinal studies on evolving practices and tools.

-Overall, this work reinforces the notion that blockchain software engineering extends beyond conventional development practices, requiring tailored methodologies, domain-specific tooling, and a deeper understanding of decentralized environments.
-For the research community, the findings offer a foundation for future studies aimed at mitigating the unique challenges of blockchain systems.
-For practitioners—such as software company leadership—the findings suggest focusing resources on high-issue areas like \textit{Wallet Management and Connectivity}.
-By recognizing these domain-specific needs, both communities can contribute to more secure, maintainable, and user-friendly blockchain applications.
+The findings have important implications for both research and practice.
+First, the predominance of blockchain-specific issues (nearly 50\%) demonstrates that conventional software engineering practices alone cannot adequately address the unique challenges of decentralized systems.
+Practitioners must adopt blockchain-tailored approaches to issue tracking and triaging.
+In particular, the longer resolution times in max and 90th percentile for \textit{Security} and \textit{Wallet} issues highlight the need for dedicated resources, stronger expertise, and specialized frameworks.
+By prioritizing based on complexity, project maintainers can improve efficiency and reduce bottlenecks.

+Second, the dominance of \textit{Wallet} issues underscores their technical and security complexity.
+Wallets lie at the intersection of usability, interoperability, and security, making them vulnerable to long-standing challenges.
+This suggests a pressing need for standardized frameworks, automated testing strategies, and reusable tools to streamline wallet development.

+Third, the temporal analysis illustrates how platform innovations shape issue spaces.
+The surge of issues after 2016 and the decline after 2022 suggest that issue patterns reflect ecosystem shifts, likely influenced by the introduction of Ethereum and decentralized applications, and later by a global focus shift toward artificial intelligence.
+Researchers should therefore pursue longitudinal studies to examine how practices, tools, and issue categories evolve in response to such shifts.

+Finally, the emergence of novel issue types, such as governance mechanisms and community interaction, indicates that blockchain development will continue diversifying rather than stabilizing.
+This dynamic nature makes continuous developer training essential, ensuring practitioners are prepared for new application domains and problem spaces.